ismaelgv/rnr/README.md

 ├── 02-file.txt
 └── 03-file.txt
 ```
+__SHELL NOTE:__ In shells like Bash and zsh, make sure to wrap the `REPLACEMENT` pattern in single quotes.
+Otherwise, capture group indices will be replaced by expanded shell variables.
 #### Capture several named groups and swap them
 1. Capture two digits as `number`.
 2. Capture extension as `ext`.